Cookies help us deliver our services.

 How to Get to Wakayama:

-• Wakayama is most easily reached from Osaka.
+• By train: Wakayama is most easily reached from Osaka.
 From Osaka Station the Osaka Loop Line takes just over an hour to get to Wakayama Station.
 This is covered by the Japan Rail Pass.

 Back on the Sea of Japan, Tottori is most famous for its huge sweeping sand dunes.